kapaminska/10x_cards/.ai/db-plan.md

 ```

 ### Spaced Repetition Algorithm
 The current schema does not include fields for a spaced repetition algorithm (e.g., `due_date`, `interval`, `ease_factor`).
 These will be added in a future migration once a specific algorithm (like FSRS or SM-2) is chosen.
 The `flashcards` table is designed to be easily extendable for this purpose.

+---

+## 7. Implementation Notes

+### Database Operations Approach
+The current implementation uses standard Supabase client operations rather than PostgreSQL RPC functions for simplicity and maintainability:

+- **Flashcard Creation**: Uses `supabase.from('flashcards').insert()` for batch operations
+- **Generation Stats Updates**: Uses `supabase.from('generations').update()` after successful flashcard creation
+- **Transaction Handling**: While not using database-level transactions, the implementation handles errors gracefully and logs any issues with stats updates

+This approach prioritizes code simplicity and easier debugging over the potential performance benefits of RPC functions.
+Future iterations may introduce RPC functions for complex operations that require true transactional guarantees.